BranhamMouata/bmy_adxl375/README.md

 - void write(uint8_t pin, wire::PinStatus status): to do a digital write to the corresponding pin.
 - wire::PinStatus read(uint8_t pin): read the value of the pin.

-If the user SPI API doesnt provide these implementations, an adapter can be used.
+If the user Wire API doesnt provide these implementations, an adapter can be used.

 ### Timer implementation
 The user must provide a TIMER implementation to handle delay.